mspenceree/C67x_Code/README.md

 # C67x_Code

-Sample DSP C-code for frame-based IIR and FIR digital filters.
+Sample C-code for frame-based IIR and FIR digital filters.

 This is an example that exhibits one of my embedded software projects.
-It runs on Lyrtech Inc PADK DSP board, a commercial TMS320C672x based board.
-The code uses TI’s DSP/BIOS Real-time operating system (RTOS).
-Tool versions used: CCStudio v3.3 and DSP/BIOS v 5_31_02
+It runs on the Lyrtech Inc PADK DSP board, a commercial TMS320C672x based board.
+The code uses TI’s Code Composer Studio and DSP/BIOS Real-time operating system (RTOS).
+Tool versions: CCStudio v3.3 and DSP/BIOS v 5_31_02

 ### Filter code functions from [`algorithms.c`](algorithms.c "algorithms.c"):